qres/HowToSimtech/HowToSimTech.md

 Nice way to [visually present](http://www.brendangregg.com/FlameGraphs/cpuflamegraphs.html) the results of `perf`.

- * `perf script | ~/FlameGraph/stackcollapse-perf.pl | ~/FlameGraph/flamegraph.pl > flamegraph.svg` creates a svg image from the perf script.
+ * `perf script | ~/FlameGraph/stackcollapse-perf.pl | ~/FlameGraph/flamegraph.pl > flamegraph.svg` creates an interactive svg image from the perf script.
  * You can also mix it with some `grep`, `sed`, oder `c++filt`.
  * There also exists a [module](https://github.com/evanhempel/python-flamegraph) for python.